 GIA applications must be submitted electronically (between July 1-31 each year) via a write-protected application form (editable until final submission) on our WSF website.
-Following review and recommendations by WSF Conservation Staff, the WSF Board typically makes funding decisions in September.
-Successful GIA applicants are typically notified by late September.
+Following review and recommendations by WSF Conservation Staff, the WSF Board typically makes funding decisions by early September.
+Successful GIA applicants are typically notified by early September.
 Following notification, a Grant Funding and Operating Agreement (hereinafter called the WSF Grant Agreement) will be sent to grant recipients (“Grantees”).
 The WSF Grant Agreement will detail the reporting requirements, including photo/video assets and timetable.

 WSF GIA Policies and Requirements

 Grantees receiving funds from WSF must comply with the requirements listed below.
 Failure to do so will result in revocation of any WSF funds not expended, and the applicant will be considered ineligible for future WSF grants.
 Proposals will be found ineligible if the applicant has not met past requirements or failed to comply with terms of a previous WSF Grant Agreement.
 WSF reserves the right to withhold up to 25% of the grant funding awarded, until reporting requirements are satisfied.

 2. WSF does not typically fund salaries or fringe benefits to agency project personnel.